regulondbunam/regulondb-docs/00_about_policies/about_us.md

 - Systems biology and network inference
 - Gene expression and promoter analysis
 - Machine learning and AI model validation
 - Synthetic biology and bioengineering
+- Topological properties of transcriptional regulatory networks
 - Comparative genomics and predictive modeling
+- Benchmarking new high throughput methods

 It is used globally by researchers in **microbiology**, **bioinformatics**, **computational biology**, **data science**, and **education**, and it plays a central role in validating tools, training models, and benchmarking pipelines.